-Calendars used in Vrindavan and Mathura Maths: The Vrindavan and Mathura Maths follow use slightly different calculations for the calendar.
-You may find a copy for download on the Bhagavat Patrika page under the heading of Vrat Talika.
+Calendars used in Vrindavan and Mathura Maths: The Vrindavan and Mathura Maths use slightly different calculations for tithi ending times, based or Surya-siddhanta calculations.
+You may find a copy of their calendar for download on the Bhagavat Patrika page under the heading of Vrat Talika.

 For more details and explanations about the different festivals and appearance and disappearance days, information about the various programs and festivities in your local area and around the world, or to view transcendental art and lectures online, please visit our website: www.purebhakti.com

 Rules for Observing Ekadasi Fast and Break Fast

 If you have observed a complete fast (meaning, you have not even taken water on Ekadasi day) you do not need to break the fast the following day with grains.
 You can break it with caranamrita (Krsna's foot bathing water) or fruit at the times mentioned herein.
 But if on Ekadasi you took fruit, vegetables, etc. then you should break it with grains next morning at the proper times listed for paran.

 Maha-dvadasi is observed like Ekadasi when listed for your location.

 The essence of Ekadasi is to spend as much time as possible hearing, chanting and remembering Sri Sri Radha-Krsna.
 Therefore, on that day, it is recommended that one eat simply, only once or twice.
 Never eat meat, fish, eggs, onions, garlic, carrots, red lentils (masur dahl) green flat lentils, mushrooms or products thereof.

 Tomatoes, eggplants, cauliflower, broccoli, bell peppers, beets, bitter melon (karela), loki, parmal, toroi, kunli, drumsticks, bindi (ladies' fingers) and banana flowers